Blog

 Primarily used in guaranteed maximum price (GMP) contracts, owner contingencies include amounts set aside for additions or modifications during the course of a project’s execution.

-At the beginning of any owner-financed construction project, the owner and their chosen contracting team develop a detailed construction plan, including floor plans, building materials, labor costs, project time-frames, and more.
+At the beginning of any owner-financed construction project, the owner and their chosen contracting team develop a detailed construction plan, including floor plans, building materials, labor costs, and project time frames.

-If at any point during the project the owner decides to alter plans, make changes to desired material specifications, or hire additional labor, owner contingency budgets cover these costs.
+If at any point during the project, the owner decides to alter plans, make changes to desired material specifications, or hire additional labor, the contingency budget covers these costs.

 Contractor Contingencies